pkgmk [-o] [-a arch] [-b base_src_dir] [-d device] [-f prototype] [-l limit] [-p pstamp] [-r root_path] [-v version] [variable=value]... [pkginst]

 Prepends the indicated base_src_dir to locate relocatable objects on the source machine.
 Use this option to search for all objects in the prototype file. pkgmk expects to find the objects in /base_src_dir or to locate the objects by use of the –b and –r options, respectively.

-Creates the package on device. device can be an absolute directory pathname or the identifiers for a floppy disk or removable disk (for example, /dev/diskette).
+Creates the package on device. device can be an absolute directory pathname or the identifiers for a removable disk.
 The default device is the installation spool directory (/var/spool/pkg).

 Uses the file prototype as input to the command.
 The default prototype filename is [Pp]rototype.